-PTO (Permeability Tuned Oscillator) Mechanism Kit $15, shipping included
+PTO (Permeability Tuned Oscillator) Mechanism Kit $15, free shipping

 A year or two later I worked on a device that would keep the tuning knob stationary in relation to the front panel, (Z axis), and not have the threaded rod rotate at all, only moving it in and out of the coil form.
 It worked well but the necessity of machined parts, and overall size made it difficult for the average builder to embrace.
 Fast forward to recently, and building on the success of designing paddles for QRPGuys out of pcb material, I decided to re-visit the PTO project to see if I could reduce the dependence on machined components, reduce the size, and cost.

 The nylon coil form allows for an inductor with a usable winding of 3/4” long x 1/4” I.D..
 Having 32 turns/inch thread on the threaded rod, translates to 24 turns of the tuning knob, varying the inductance in a linear fashion, if the full available coil length is used.
 There are provisions for a separate optional winding on top of the main winding if your experiments or design requires one.
 There are three mounting options, secured to a chassis front, mounted flush on a pcb, or mounted over a pcb with spacers to allow components to be mounted under the device.
 Consult the assembly manual.
 The device has a small footprint of 3/4″ wide x 3/4″ high, and about 2 1/4″ long.
+The kit comes complete, including the knob and chassis mounting screw.
+You supply the inductor wire for your particular project and #4 hardware if you need to mount it to a pcb.
 The assembly with knob weighs 30 grams.

 Ken – wa4mnt, email@example.com

 For help building…..

 There is a very competent builder for those unable in some way to construct this kit.